Misterton & West Stockwith village news

 Saturday 14 September

-Ride and Stride: sponsored walk, drive, or ride round local churches.
+Ride & Stride: sponsored walk, drive, or ride round local churches.
 Entry forms available in Misterton Parish Church from 1 August

 Saturday 12 October

-Big band Room 21 in concert, Misterton Parish Church, 3pm.
-Tickets on sale from 1 August
+Big band Room 21 in concert, Misterton Parish Church, 3.00pm.
+Tickets on sale from1 August

 WEST STOCKWITH NEWS